Financial Management for Successful Programmes

 Who Should Attend

 This course is designed for non-finance program managers and project officers of international NGOs who manage or directly implement projects.
 It is not suitable for finance staff.
 A background in finance is not required for this course.
-This is a companion course to Assessing Your Partners’ Financial Health for Program Managers who implement programs with local partner NGOs.
+This is a companion course to Assessing Your Partners’ Financial Health, geared to program managers who implement programs with local partner NGOs.
 We recommend that you read this course outline carefully to make sure the content is relevant and meets your learning requirements.
 If you have any questions please do contact us.